kunalshrivastavapune25/my-notes/Interview/dataeconomy.md

 * Create CI/CD pipeline that deploys a Lambda.
 * Create a Docker compose for local microservices.
 * Build a CloudWatch dashboard with alarms.
+* Demo of code deploy on ec2, lambda, ecs and on premises

 ---